Stringy/gileshutton.com/content/coding/wisdom.md

 print("found: ", primes_slow(10000), " primes");
 ```

-Progress so far has been surprisingly quick, particularly over easter where I had plenty of time
+Progress so far has been surprisingly quick, particularly over Easter where I had plenty of time
 to churn out new features.
 It's probably the most satisfying project I've worked on so far, particularly
 because I can now use it to actually write useful programs.
 It started life as a glorified calculator,
 supporting single-line mathematical expressions, and has already grown into something general purpose.

 Next on the feature list is probably the loose type system and casting, starting with the addition of lists.
-They'll be sparse lists like python, and once they're finished I'm hoping I can introduce python2-style
+They'll be sparse lists like Python, and once they're finished I'm hoping I can introduce Python2-style
 for loops.
 Perhaps I'll add iterators at a later date, but for now I think we can deal with the performance
 of simple lists.